 Booting a Tire

 A tire boot is an invaluable, and simple, solution to damaged tires.
-Simply find a stiff piece of paper or foil, dollar bills work great, Clif Bar wrappers also work well.
-Simply insert the boot between the damaged tire section and the tube.
-It is important to minimize the presence of the boot as much as possible, that is fold your boot to be thin while providing a rigid reinforcement to the tire casing, a dollar bill folded into quarters is an ideal size.
+Simply find a stiff piece of paper or foil—dollar bills work great, as do Clif Bar wrappers.
+Insert this boot between the damaged tire section and the tube.
+It is important to minimize the presence of the boot as much as possible; that is, fold your boot to be thin while providing a rigid reinforcement to the tire casing.
+A dollar bill folded into quarters is an ideal size.
 The Park Tool TB-2 Emergency Tire Boot is an excellent option for those who plan ahead.

-Another favorite boot trick of ours puts that good old Park Tool VP-1 Vulcanizing Patch Kit to work.
+Another favorite boot trick of ours puts that good old patch kit to work.
 Simply install a patch to the underside of the tire, between the tire and tube.
 Once it seals up, the patch does a great job of reinforcing the tire casing.
-This method just boots the tire, the punctured tube will also need a patch or replacement.
-This is an excellent method for patching smaller holes in the tire, for example a nail or large shard of glass.
+This method just boots the tire; the punctured tube will also need a patch or replacement.
+This is an excellent method for patching smaller holes in the tire, like those made by a nail or large shard of glass, for example.
 A tire booted with a patch can often be ridden for many more miles.

 As with any rebuilt/repaired parts, a booted tire will not deliver the performance or safety of an undamaged tire.
 These tips are intended primarily as a guide to get you home in the event of inopportune tire damage, or get a few more miles out of a damaged, but not ruined, tire.
 Never race or participate in competitive group rides on a booted tire!
 A reinforced casing will not bear the same loads as a new tire.
 WesternBikeworks.com does not assume any responsibility for the failure of booted tires.